Privado-Inc/privado/README.md

 privado bootstrap </path/to/privado-license.json>
 ```

 and done!
 You are all set to scan your projects and generate compliance reports.

-Please note that generated licenses are valid for 1 year from the date of issue.
-For more information about licensing, feel free to get in touch with us over [Slack]((https://join.slack.com/t/devprivops/shared_invite/zt-yk5zcxh3-gj8sS9w6SvL5lNYZLMbIpw)) or [Email](mailto:support@privado.ai).
+> Please note that generated licenses are valid for 1 year from the date of issue.
+> For more information about licensing, feel free to get in touch with us on [Slack](https://join.slack.com/t/devprivops/shared_invite/zt-yk5zcxh3-gj8sS9w6SvL5lNYZLMbIpw) or [Email](mailto:support@privado.ai).

 ## Running a Scan